dekuNukem/ATX4VC/README.md

 Move the jumper to the left for hard power.

-This shorts PS_ON pin to GND, and turns on PSU immediately when power is applied.
+This shorts PS_ON pin to GND, and turns on PSU immediately when plugged in.

 ### RGBA over USB